intentjs/docs/docs/requests.md

 ---
 # Requests

-IntentJS provides a useful `Request` class over express' Request object.
+IntentJS provides a useful `Request` class.
 It automatically parses the incoming data, headers, and comes packed with many utilities.

+Out of the box Intent supports following `Content-Type`.

+- `application/json`
+- `text/plain`
+- `application/x-www-form-urlencoded`
+- `multipart/form-data`
+- `text/html`
+- `application/xml`
+- `buffer`
+- `binary`

 ## Using the Request